CederGroupHub/alabos/docs/source/index.rst

 Lab status
 """"""""""""

 Lab status manages all the information required to describe alab.
-It have three important data view class:
+It have five important data view class:

 - **Experiment view**: experiment view holds experiment data.
 Each experiment data records the sample and task ids used in this experiment, so that we can track the experiment easily.
 An experiment has a status of ``PENDING``,